 We enter into transactions where we agree to fund a portion of the research and development ("R&D") performed by our partners for products undergoing late-stage clinical trials in exchange for future royalties or milestones if the products are successfully developed and commercialized.
 In accordance with ASC 730, Research and Development, we account for the funded amounts as R&D expense when we have the ability to obtain the results of the R&D, the transfer of financial risk is genuine and substantive and, at the time of entering into the transaction, it is not yet probable that the product will receive regulatory approval.
-We may pay funded amounts upfront or over time as the underlying products undergo clinical trials.
+If these conditions are not met, we may record the funded amounts as a financial royalty asset.
+We may fund R&D upfront or over time as the underlying products undergo clinical trials.